moalshafii/45K-Udemy-Course-WordPress-Posts/README.md

 ## About the Author

-Hi, I’m **Mo Alshafii**, a software engineer dedicated to creating tools that help people achieve their goals.
+Hi, I’m [Mo Alshafii](moalshafii.github.io/), a software engineer dedicated to creating tools that help people achieve their goals.
 Whether you're growing your online presence or sharing knowledge, I’m here to make the process easier for you.

 ---